 If you are preparing to renew your real estate license for the first time, you may have already heard of SAE.
-In this post, we will define what SAE is, what information it covers, and when and how you can take it.
+In this post, we will define what SAE are, what information it covers, and when and how you can take it.

-What is SAE?
+What are SAE?

 What does it cover?

 When it comes to TREC SAE requirements, there are multiple course topics which TREC may approve for SAE.
 Most SAE course packages will cover Texas sales and marketing, property management (including maintenance, accounting, administrative, legal activities, and federal regulations), and essentials of real estate investment in Texas.
 Individual providers may or may not have more than the required three approved courses to choose from.
 Each course fulfills 30 hours of credit, so expect to take three, along with the Legal Update I and II classes.
 Some companies will offer the Legal Update courses as an add-on -- meaning you’ll be charged extra -- so make sure your course set includes everything you need before handing over the funds.

 The Texas Real Estate Commission will send you a license renewal notice about 90 days before your expiration date.
 You cannot renew your license until you receive this notice of renewal.
 Once you have taken the courses, submit qualifying course completion documents to TREC at least 10 days before renewing your license.
 For additional information regarding the SAE requirement and CE deferral fees, please visit the TREC website.